top of page

 Owner/Founder/Artistic Director/Instructor

-Sabrina Gomez-Vannelli is the owner and creative director of Day-to-Day Dance in Blaine, Washington.
+Sabrina Gomez-Vannelli is the owner and artistic director of Day-to-Day Dance in Blaine, Washington.

 She founded Day-to-Day Dance in 2003 after moving her family to Blaine in 2000.
 Sabrina has dedicated her life to wellness teaching, mentoring, and performing dance, music, and sports.

 Sabrina has trained in—and now teaches—several modalities of dance including jazz, modern, creative dance, contemporary, Latin, and hip hop.
-Sabrina is also a member of the National Dance Education Organization, holds a Master of Fine Arts from Seattle University, as well as a Master’s Degree in Social Work from Walla Walla University.
+Sabrina is also a member of the National Dance Education Organization, holds a Master of Fine Arts from Seattle University, as well as a Master of Social Work from Walla Walla University.

 Sabrina’s professional development includes training as a Brain-Compatible Dance Educator; Certification in Progressing Ballet Technique, Certification in Performing Arts Industry Essentials from NYU Tisch School of the Arts; and working toward becoming a certified Bill Evans teacher.
 She has participated in several training masterclasses including Revolutionary Principles of Movement with Cheryl Ale, Conditioning with Imagery for Dancer with Donna Krasnow, and Eric Franklin methods; and with legends such as Bill Evans; Wade Madsen; Gina Sorenson; Nathan Trice at Peridance Capezio Center in New York; Anne Green Gilbert; Terry Goetz and Anna Mansbridge at the Creative Dance Center in Seattle; Alexandra Dixon Lynch and Betsy Cooper of the Seattle Dance Project; L.A.
 Dance Force; and training at The Luna Dance Institute in Berkeley CA. Sabrina continues to develop her technique through contemporary dance classes, ballet classes, ZUMBA, conditioning with imagery for dancers, yoga, and Pilates classes.